Julien Gerbi: US Barber Mazda Series

-In 2007 and 2008, the driver from Nice raced in the United States in the Skip Barber Mazda Series.
-After a 2007 learning season where he finished 10th in the overall championship against 40 other drivers, Gerbi finished 4th in the 2008 edition, with 10 podiums out of 14 races and a win in Virginia.
+In 2007 and 2008, Gerbi raced in the United States in the Skip Barber Mazda Series.
+After a 2007 learning season where he finished tenth in the overall championship against 40 other drivers, Gerbi finished fourth in the 2008 edition, with ten podiums out of 14 races and a win in Virginia.
 He set the new track record in Lime Rock Park, and has also been included into the 2007 World 100 Future Racing Stars, among drivers such as Lewis Hamilton, Nelson Piquet Jr. or Sebastian Vettel.

 Formula Palmer Audi

 Gerbi eventually came back to Europe in 2009 following some British Formula 3 testing.
 He raced in Formula Palmer Audi, during a year marked by many mechanical issues, but eventually took a 1st row at Snetterton's last race.
 After having shown himself as the most improved driver of the season, he tested in Formula 3000 and Formula 2 during the winter.